bazurbat/jagen/doc/UserGuide.md

     mkdir jagen-project && cd jagen-project
     ../jagen/init

-Or it can be piped to the shell directly from the network:
+Or it can be piped to Shell directly from the network:

     mkdir jagen-project && cd jagen-project
     curl -fsSL https://raw.githubusercontent.com/bazurbat/jagen/master/init | sh